boarpig/jpeg-save/README.md

 jpeg-save
 =========

-Simple script to rotate jpeg multiple times with multiple quality levels to see if artifacts accumulate
+Simple script to resave jpeg multiple times with multiple quality levels to see if artifacts accumulate